 - MMULT is an array function so close with array function keys Ctrl + Shift + Enter.

 This has been a guide to MMULT Function in Excel.
-Here we discuss how to use MMULT function to get the multiplication of a matrix with examples and downloadable template.
+Here we discuss how to use the MMULT function to get the multiplication of a matrix with examples and a downloadable excel template.
 You can learn more from the following articles –